GoRexToken/-rex-2-bsc-source-c/README.md

 This document provides a quick overview about the contracts and tokens and their functionality.

 # LATEST CHANGES

+1.
 AUCTIONS / RDA contract:
 _fillLiquidityPool() has been added a check for small values when addingLiquidity: "if (_busdAmount >= 1E18)" to prevent from the contract failing to addLiquidity to PancakeSwap (remainder values like trying to add 0.000000000000000001 BUSD)

+2.
+Updated the comments sections in the beginning of the contracts

 ****